Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 ### What files were modded?
 The 24bit mod.
 The files I changed are under.<br>
-You will need to look at the diff files to see what I changed in theses files.
+You will need to look at the diff files to see what I changed in the files.
 No notes were left as there can no be no spaces.<br>
 Files modded:<br>
 /system/vendor/audio/audio_policy_configuration.xml<br>
 /system/vendor/audio_policy.conf<br>